JeanLeonHenry/JeanLeonHenry/README.md

 ## Hi there 👋

+I'm Jean-Léon (🇫🇷 🇬🇧), an enthusiast programmer, working these days as a math teacher.

+### ✔️ I worked on
+- [mathalea](https://github.com/mathalea/mathalea) (TypeScript 🟦), an interactive exercise platform aimed at highschool math.
+- [pynotes](https://github.com/JeanLeonHenry/pynotes) (Python 🐍), a teaching tool to generate student reports from a test marking spreasheet.

+### 🌱 I'm learning
+- Go 🐹 : a CLI typing test app is coming soon to this Github.
+I'm using the lovely [Bubbletea](https://github.com/charmbracelet/bubbletea/) TUI library.

 <!--
 **JeanLeonHenry/JeanLeonHenry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.